cwmacken/carne-asada/README.md

 test back end running with post and routes

-production build and host on server - this will be annoyingev
+production build and host on server - this will be annoying

 clean up
     - auth
     - components and modules

+have friends review

 document